Price of war: UK and EU throw $500 billion at energy subsidies - KTVZ

 The United Kingdom on Thursday confirmed plans to subsidize energy bills for households and businesses, joining other European governments in a costly race to protect their economies from freezing up this winter as Russia cuts off supplies of gas.

-The UK plan could cost as much as £150 billion ($172 billion), the Financial Times reported.
-Add that to recent similar announcements by Germany, Austria and other EU governments, and Europe’s bill for drawing the sting of rising prices is already around €500 billion ($500 billion).
+The UK plan could cost as much as £150 billion ($172 billion), analysts said.
+Add that to recent similar announcements by Germany, Austria and other EU governments, and the region’s bill for drawing the sting of rising prices is already more than €500 billion ($500 billion).

-Starting in October, the typical UK household will pay no more than £2,500 for their energy for the next two years.

-“[The] government will also support all business, charities and public sector organizations with their energy costs this winter, offering an equivalent guarantee for six months,” UK business and energy minister Jacob Rees-Mogg said in a statement, adding that the overall cost of the intervention would be announced later this month.
+Starting in October, the typical UK household will pay no more than £2,500 ($2,880) for their energy for the next two years.
+The government will also support businesses, charities and public sector organizations with their energy costs for the next six months, and possibly longer.

+“Because the program does not specifically target the most needy but is rather broad-based, it will be relatively expensive,” said Salomon Fiedler, an analyst at Berenberg bank.

+“The support package for households may cost around £100 billion (over 4% of UK GDP).
+Further measures for businesses may take the total price tag to around £150 billion,” he added.

 Britons desperately need the support.
 Already, the average annual household energy bill has increased by 54% this year to £1,971 ($2,263).
 Without the new plan to cap prices, bills would have soared above £3,500 in October, and even higher earlier next year.
 Businesses were facing even greater increases and many had warned they would not survive the winter.